-Research Import Certificate (RIC) needed when a project licence holder needs a product or substance for use in research performed under a licence granted under an Animal (Scientific Procedure) Act (A(SP)A).
+- Research Import Certificate (RIC) - for a product or substance for research licensed under the Animal (Scientific Procedure) Act

 Who can apply

-The holder of the SIC or STC will be responsible for ensuring the conditions of the certificate are met, but they do not necessarily have to be the person administering the product, which may be done by a person acting in accordance with their instructions.
+The holder of the SIC will be fully responsible for ensuring the conditions of the certificate are met.
+Administration of the product may be done by a person acting in accordance with their instructions.

 How to apply

-You can apply online for a SIC or STC on the VMD’s Special Imports Application page.
+Apply for a SIC using the VMD’s online Special Imports Scheme Application

-It is your responsibility to demonstrate that there is no suitable product authorised available, to justify your intended use of the Cascade.
+It is your responsibility to demonstrate that there is no suitable UK authorised veterinary product available to justify your intended use of the Cascade.
 Factors such as the cost of the products and the withdrawal period are not acceptable reasons to import alternatives.

 To help you with this, a list of all authorised veterinary medicines in the UK is available on the Product Information Database.

-- a copy of the Summary of Product Characteristics (SPC) or equivalent product information (for STC applications) in English
+- a copy of the Summary of Product Characteristics (SPC) or equivalent product information in English

 - copy of the product labels in the native language